timothyas/xesn/paper.md

    client = Client(cluster)
    ```

-3. A `LocalCluster` with 1 `dask` worker per group (on GPUs, this assumes 1 GPU per worker
+3. A `LocalCluster` with 1 `dask` worker per group.
+On GPUs, this assumes 1 GPU per worker
-   and we are able to use a maximum of 8 workers due to our available resources):
+   and we are able to use a maximum of 8 workers due to our available resources.
    ```python
    # On CPUs
    from distributed import Client